andrey27bn/ab-test-chart/README.md

     npm run deploy
     ```

-The live demo is available at: [Link to your GitHub Pages Demo]
+The live demo is available at: (https://andrey27bn.github.io/ab-test-chart/)